Today I have several stories. All have the same moral: we can’t do our best work in isolation. Design systems exist for a reason.

 As a high school student I loved this song.
-I felt isolated and vulnerable, as many high school students likely do, and in Simon and Garfunkel’s music I heard a promise that someday I would be invincible, alone.
-Of course, as an adult – particularly one working in strategic design – I am hyperaware of the connections humans make and require to survive.
-We are not isolated creatures; we require community to bring out the best in us.
+I felt isolated and vulnerable, as many high school students likely do.
+In Simon and Garfunkel’s music I heard a promise that someday I would be invincible, alone.
+Of course, as an adult I work in strategic design.
+Building design systems makes me hyperaware of the connections humans require to survive.
+We are not isolated creatures.
+We require community to bring out the best in us.

 I recently finished reading The Digital Doctor, by Robert Wachter.
-The book’s purpose is to explore how technology has changed how our healthcare system, including the benefits as well as unintentional consequences that we (mostly UX practitioners) will need to solve for in the future.
-As can be expected, a significant portion of the book speaks to EHRs, which play a large role in today’s healthcare digital ecosystem – and for many hospitals, that means Epic.
+The book’s purpose is to explore how technology has changed how our healthcare system.
+Wachter looks at the benefits as well as unintentional consequences that we (mostly UX practitioners) will need to solve for in the future.
+As can be expected, a significant portion of the book speaks to EHRs.
+Electronic Health Records play a large role in today’s healthcare digital ecosystem – and for many hospitals, that means Epic.

-In Chapter 8 of Epic, “Unanticipated Consequences,” Robert goes into detail about how more than one hospital, after implementing Epic, found that their providers were less capable of handling a code or other “non-normal” situation.”
-The reason, it turned out, is that Epic made it so much easier to pass information from a nurse practitioner to a primary care doctor to a specialist, that the nurses and doctors weren’t spending as much time together.
+In Chapter 8, “Unanticipated Consequences,” Robert goes into detail about how more than one hospital, after implementing Epic, found that their providers were less capable of handling a code or other “non-normal” situation.”
+The reason, it turned out, is that Epic made it much easier to pass information from a nurse practitioner to a primary care doctor to a specialist.
+As a result, nurses and doctors weren’t spending as much time together.
 By not spending as much time together, they missed out on opportunities to learn to communicate as a team, which made responding to a code or other emergency situations much more complex.

 Henry Ford is often quoted as saying “If I had asked people what they wanted, they would have said faster horses.”
-And of course, if someone had developed a “faster horse,” customers would have been disappointed.
+Of course if someone had developed a “faster horse” customers would have been disappointed.
 They would have gotten windburn from the speed, horse manure splattering up to their clothes, and a variety of other unintended consequences.

-When we design a solution, we need to not only identify the gaps, but also recognize the things that people like about the current solution (or workaround).
+When we design a solution, we need to do more than identify the gaps.
+We also need to recognize the things that people like about the current solution (or workaround).
 We need to understand which parts of the whole work or move together.
 Nothing exists in isolation, and definitely not our designs.
+Certainly not ourselves.